 - 2 tablespoons white wine vinegar

 - 2 tablespoons vegetable oil

 - 2 tablespoons sugar

-- 1 (16 ounce) can Bush's Seasoned Recipe Black Beans
+- 16 ounce can seasoned black beans, like Bush's Seasoned Recipe Black Beans

 - 1 cup cherry or grape tomatoes, halved